EdamameTech/CoffeeDripTimer/README.md

 ## Development
 ### Releasing the app
+1. Make sure `const val waitDurationUnit` is `60000L` in `app/src/main/java/com/edamametech/android/coffeedriptimer/ui/CoffeeDripTimerScreen.kt`.
+This can be lowered to, e.g., `5000L` for quicker debugging.
-1. Remove unreferenced resources and debug logs.
+2. Remove unreferenced resources and debug logs.
-2. Update `android.defaultConfig.versionCode` and `...versionName` in `app/build.gradle.kts`
+3. Update `android.defaultConfig.versionCode` and `...versionName` in `app/build.gradle.kts`
-3. Test things on debug build
+4. Test things on debug build
-4. Make the build variant to `release` in Build - Select Build Variant - Build Variants.
+5. Make the build variant to `release` in Build - Select Build Variant - Build Variants.
-5. Build - Generate Signed App Bundle / APK...
+6. Build - Generate Signed App Bundle / APK...